Top 6 Tips To Handle Employee Resignation Gracefully

 Respond to Employee resignation in the politest manner

-As a manager, you are more than likely to face an employee resignation once a year or more.
+As a manager, you stand a very great chance of being hit with at least one employee resignation once a year or more.
 It’s not unusual, nor is it unacceptable.
-Sometimes it does put you and your company in a tricky situation, but more often than not, you will be more than capable to handle it with ease.
+Sometimes, it does put both you and the company in a very tight spot, but for the most part, you will easily handle it.

 With all of that said, every person deserves kindness and politeness.
 These things are much more important in a professional setting for they set your standards in front of the world.
 Be polite while dealing with employee resignation as they resigning could use your support and kind words.